App certification requirements for the Windows Store

 Thank you for your interest in developing apps for Windows.
 We’re committed to a relationship with you that supports your ambitions and encourages a diverse catalog of high-quality, engaging apps for Windows customers worldwide.
 We crafted these certification requirements with those goals in mind and they should help you make choices that enhance your app’s appeal and help speed its listing in the Windows Store.

-We review every app before we list it in the Store.
 If our certification requirements change, we’ll identify the updates to ease your consideration.
 If you have feedback on the policies, please let us know by commenting in our forum.
 We will consider every comment.

 Your apps are crucial to the experience of hundreds of millions of customers.
 We can’t wait to see what you create and are thrilled to help deliver your apps to the world.